spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_architecture_choices.md

 Choose Azure Automation because it allows you to combine Cost Optimization (Start/Stop logic) with Maintenance in a single script.

+To answer your question directly: No, Azure Automation itself is not being retired.

+However, a specific feature inside it called "Update Management" was retired in August 2024.
+This is likely where the confusion comes from.
+Because you are using a custom Runbook and not that retired feature, you are in a safe, supported position.

+This project utilizes Azure Automation Runbooks with User-Assigned Managed Identities and the Az module, adhering to Microsoft's post-2024 security standards and avoiding retired legacy agents.

+The "Scream Test" in 2026

+You may see headlines about "Retirements" in October 2026.
+These mostly refer to Custom Resource Providers and some specific API versions.
+As long as you keep your Azure PowerShell modules updated in your Automation Account (which Azure can do automatically for you), your Runbook will continue to work for years to come.

 ## Azure Automation

 ![example runbook](https://github.com/spawnmarvel/azure-automation-bicep-and-labs/blob/main/az-automation-runbook-and-choices/images/example_runbook.png)